Taywee/pietc/README.md

 # pietc

-A piet compiler
+A piet interpreter

-The functionality of this compiler is dependent on a few basic ideas native to piet:
+The functionality of this interpreter is dependent on a few basic ideas native to piet:

 * Each color block may be exited in exactly 8 ways (North, East, South, and West, each with a Left and Right chooser)